Strawberry Chocolate Chip Sherbet- A Dairy-Free Vegan Recipe

 Near the end of churning add in:

-1/2 rounded cup dairy-free semi-sweet chocolate chips
+1/2 rounded cup dairy-free vegan chocolate chips

 Churn till stirred through.